 Disease Resistance: SRS has been successfully applied to enhance disease resistance in various crops (Wang et al., 2019).
 By repeatedly selecting individuals with resistance to specific pathogens, breeders can develop cultivars that exhibit increased resilience to prevalent diseases (Smith et al., 2020).

 Stress Tolerance: Simple Recurrent Selection is effective in improving stress tolerance, such as drought or salinity resistance.
-By selecting individuals that perform well under stress conditions, breeders can develop varieties that are more resilient in challenging environments.
-(Jones et al., 2018)
+By selecting individuals that perform well under stress conditions, breeders can develop varieties that are more resilient in challenging environments (Jones et al., 2018).

 Advantages of Simple Recurrent Selection

 Adaptability: SRS is adaptable to a wide range of crops and can be tailored to address specific breeding goals.
 Its flexibility makes it a valuable tool for breeders working with diverse plant species (Jones et al., 2018).